How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 December, 2025 By Silvia Slobodnikova

-Working with education agents is one of the most effective ways for institutions to grow and diversify their international student pipelines.
+Working with education agents is one of the most effective ways for institutions to grow and diversify international student pipelines.
 Yet each market has its own communication style, expectations, and pace of doing business.

 Understanding these nuances can significantly improve your student recruitment strategy, strengthen partnerships, and accelerate results when recruiting students globally.